sgratzl/sgratzl.github.io/_publications/2018_vast_knowledge-pearls.md

 # Authors in the "database" can be used with just their person "key"
 authors:
-- stitz
+- Holger Stitz
 - gratzl
 - Harald Piringer
 - Thomas Zichner
-- streit
+- Marc Streit

 # Include a shortened name for the journal or conference/proceedings
 journal-short: TVCG (VAST'18)
 year: 2018

 # Create BibTeX info, using one of the entry choices